Biorepository

 Facilitating Discovery and Cures

 The Hackensack Meridian Health Biorepository (Bio-R) facilitates discovery and innovative research to improve medical care by using high quality annotated biospecimens.
-The collected biospecimens are used for gaining a deeper understanding of diseases, finding better treatment options and progressing clinical and translational research.
-Researchers from Hackensack Meridian Health, other universities, government-based companies and drug or health-related companies can apply to use the biorepository.
+Researchers from Hackensack Meridian Health, other universities, and government-based companies can apply to use the biorepository.

 Media